 If we did (insert activity here), or if we went to (insert exotic place here), and there aren’t pictures of it did it really happen?
 Especially as many of our memories are distorted, or distort-able, rather.
 Did we make a sound?

 The popular social media platform that takes a slightly more Buddhist approach to pictures; Snapchat changed the (social media) game.
 Only a few seconds to enjoy – a fleeting glimpse of someone/somewhere/something that hits its mark and then disappears.
+Instagram Stories allows for 24 hours and sister company Facebook now has the same feature.

 We still share – we still want people to see what we’re doing – but without permanence in mind.

-We’re collecting *ourselves* the same way we have trouble throwing away keepsakes – clay sculptures from 3rd grade, old love letters, etc. – things they feel hold some meaning in our lives, that represent us, and hold some key to our identity.
+We are, ultimately, collecting *ourselves* the same way we have trouble throwing away keepsakes – clay sculptures from 3rd grade, old love letters, etc. – things they feel hold some meaning in our lives, that represent us, and hold some key to our identity.
 We’ve become hoarders of our own pasts and experiences in these ever-growing collections of digital pictures.

 (Will there, someday soon, be a reality-TV show about the worst selfie hoarders, and their insane photo collections?
 Would you watch?
 Will we pay professionals go through your Instagram with you, or your cloud, to get rid of the the pictures you don’t need, that are just taking up space in your life?)